ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 Proposition Referential Supervience, or RSp(TCI entails RI) : It is necessarily the case that if L1 and L2 are *truth-conditionally indiscernable*, then L1 and L2 are *referentially indiscernable*.

+> Notice that this entailment is already implausible.
+According to this proposition, any language that are true or false necessarily have the same reference.
+For example, the language of geometry is truth-conditionally indiscernable with the language of arithmetic.
+It follows that the language of geometry and the language of arithmetic refer to the same things.
+That's absurd.

 Definition RS(Reference Scheme)
 : A reference scheme is a function that assigns objects to expressions in a way that generates the correct truth conditions of the sentences in the language.